Skip to content

 Bruxism

-Bruxism involves repetitive clenching or grinding of the teeth, often during sleep, and can affect both the teeth and jaw muscles over time.
+Bruxism involves repetitive clenching or grinding of the teeth, often during sleep, and may affect the teeth and jaw muscles over time.
 Common signs and symptoms include:

 • Jaw tension or pain